Homemade gluten-free blini (Russian fluffy bite-sized pancakes) are super easy to make, cheaper than store-bought, and oh so much tastier!

 - poached pear, walnuts & honey

-To save a bit of time, you can make the batter for these gluten-free blini the night before, cover it with cling film and place in the fridge until you need it, making sure to give it a nice whisk before using it.
+To save a bit of time, you can make the batter the night before, cover it with cling film and place in the fridge until you need it, making sure to give it a nice whisk before using it.

-A healthy take on a party classic canapé, these gluten-free blini with avocado cream and smoked salmon are sure to become a hit at your NYE party or any other special occasion!
+A healthy take on a party classic canapé, these gluten-free blini with avocado cream and smoked salmon are sure to become a hit at your Christmas or New Year's Eve party or any other special occasion!

 - 80 g buckwheat flour

-- 1 tsp baking powder (I use gluten-free)
+- 1 teaspoon baking powder, (I use gluten-free)

 - 2 egg whites